-Sir John R. H. BOND, aged 70, has served as an Independent Non-executive Director of Shui On Land since September 2006.
+Sir John R. H. BOND, aged 71, has served as an Independent Non-executive Director of Shui On Land since September 2006.
 He was previously the Group Chairman of HSBC Holdings plc and was with HSBC from 1961 until May 2006.
 Sir John was the Chairman of Vodafone Group Plc until July 26, 2011.
 He is currently the Chairman of Xstrata plc, a Non-executive Director of A. P. Moller Maersk and an Advisory Director of Northern Trust Corporation.
 He is also a member of the Mayor of Shanghai's International Business Leaders' Advisory Council, a participant in the China Development Forum, a member of the International Advisory Board to the Tsinghua University School of Economics and Management and a member of the Mitsubishi International Advisory Committee.

-Dr. William K. L. FUNG, SBS, JP, aged 62, has served as an Independent Non-executive Director of Shui On Land since May 2006.
+Dr. William K. L. FUNG, SBS, JP, aged 63, has served as an Independent Non-executive Director of Shui On Land since May 2006.
 Dr. Fung is Executive Deputy Chairman of Li & Fung Limited and has held key positions in major trade associations.
-He is past Chairman of the Hong Kong General Chamber of Commerce, Hong Kong Exporters' Association and Pacific Economic Cooperation Committee.
+He is past Chairman of the Hong Kong General Chamber of Commerce, Hong Kong Exporters' Association and the Pacific Economic Cooperation Committee.
 He has been awarded the Silver Bauhinia Star by the Hong Kong Special Administrative Region Government in 2008.
 Dr. Fung graduated from Princeton University with a Bachelor of Science degree in Engineering and also holds an MBA degree from the Harvard Graduate School of Business.
 He was conferred Honorary Doctorate degrees of Business Administration by Hong Kong University of Science and Technology and by the Hong Kong Polytechnic University.
-Dr. Fung is an Independent Non-executive Director of VTech Holdings Limited, and Sun Hung Kai Properties Limited and The Hongkong and Shanghai Hotels, Limited (since January 3, 2011) and an Independent Director of Singapore Airlines Limited.
-He retired as a Non-executive Director of HSBC Holdings plc on May 28, 2010.
-He is also a Non-executive Director of other listed Li & Fung group companies including Convenience Retail Asia Limited, Trinity Limited and Integrated Distribution Services Group Limited which has been privatized on October 29, 2010.
+Dr. Fung is an Independent Non-executive Director of VTech Holdings Limited, Sun Hung Kai Properties Limited and The Hongkong and Shanghai Hotels, Limited and an Independent Director of Singapore Airlines Limited.
+He is also a Non-executive Director of other listed Li & Fung group companies including Convenience Retail Asia Limited and Trinity Limited.
+He is a director of the Fung Global Institute, an independent and non-profit think-tank that generates and disseminates innovative thinking and business-relevant research on global issues from Asian perspectives.